caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 ``caDoubleTabWidget``
 ~~~~~~~~~~~~~~~~~~~~~

-has no equivalent in MEDM and is not a controls object
+has no equivalent in MEDM and is not a controls object.

    :ref:`geometry` is used for any object
    **Description:**

+   enables the use of tabs.
+A new tab can be added in Qt Designer by right-clicking on the widget
+   and using 'Insert Before' or 'Insert After' (doesnt matter which).
+Color of tabs can be edited via stylesheet
+   (QTabBar::tab for horizontal, QPushButton:checked for vertical ones)

 all controller objects
 --------------------------